 - If you have epilepsy and take gabapentin 3 times per day, do not allow more than 12 hours to pass between any 2 doses.
 The medicine works best if a constant amount is in the blood.

 - You may break the scored Neurontin® tablets into 2 pieces, but make sure you use the second half of the tablet as the next dose.
 Ask your doctor or pharmacist if you have any questions.

 - Swallow the Gralise® tablet or the Horizant® extended-release tablet whole.
 Do not crush, break, or chew it.
 The Gralise® tablet should be taken with the evening meal.
 The Horizant® extended-release tablet should be taken with food at about 5 PM.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Gabapentin may be used together with other seizure medicines.
-Keep using all of your medicines unless your doctor tells you to stop.
+Do not stop using any of your medicines unless your doctor tells you to.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.Horizant® extended-release tablets: If you miss a dose of this medicine, skip the missed dose and go back to your regular dosing schedule.